Engineering-Geodesy-Bonn/rts-network/README.md

 ```

 This will build the Docker images for the API and dashboard and start the containers.
 The API will be available at `http://localhost:8000` and the dashboard at `http://localhost:8050`.

+## License

+The license of each component is specified in the respective folders.
+The RTS API and the RTS Dashboard are licensed under the GPLv3 license.
+The RTS Worker is licensed under the MIT license.
+The licenses are included in the respective folders.